dasphelp/pythomon/README.md

 		- Grass Pokemon do less damage to Grass and Fire Pokemon, Water to Water and Grass, and Fire to Fire and Water.
 	 	- Advantage/disadvantages are represented by a number that will be factored into damage calculations during a battle (type advantages mean higher numbers).
 	      	- This number is returned as 'special' and a message that states the advantage status is returned as 'message'.

+## ACKNOWLEDGEMENTS:
+- Pokemon are intellectual property owned by The Pokemon Company.
+- I used the Pokemon Chimchar's base statistics from the website 'Pokemon Database' https://pokemondb.net/pokedex/chimchar as a model for the base stats of my Pokemon.
+- I borrowed the abstraction of mechanisms that are present in the Pokemon video games, but I did not borrow any of the actual programming logic behind them for this project.
+- For example, I know that in the games, Fire moves do extra damage against Grass pokemon, but I came up with how to impement this and other mechanisms like this into code on my own.